 Succulents have a wide variety of sizes.
 From small thorns and shrubs to full size palms and trees.
 They can be combined in multiple layers to achieve diversity in your garden.
 Because each plant has evolved to develop water-saving and drought resistant features, their body parts like leaves and stems take on different shapes.
 You can use that to guide the eyes into the accents of your garden.
 Additionally, you can create visual rhythm, by alternating the order of your plants.

-Succulents can really grow in everything.
-Some are small enough to fit in your average tin cans, fish globes and even mugs and shoes.
-This can unlock your creativity and allow you to use interesting flower pots and containers in combination with your unique looking plants.
-For larger planters, you can use a combination of plants to create miniature gardens.
+You can use a combination of plants to create miniature gardens in large planters.
 If you live in a flat and have little space to spare for plants at home, an arrangement of succulents in your windows box can be an amazing solution.

 Remember where your succulents come from.
 When designing a landscape with succulents, often establishing a desert feel can make the garden so much more appealing.

-Most succulents are relatively low rise plants and are somewhat rigid in the sense that they can support their body weight very well.
-That factor, combined with the low irrigation requirements makes them excellent choice for vertical arrangements.
+Most succulents are relatively low-rise plants and are somewhat rigid in the sense that they can support their body weight very well.
+That factor, combined with the low irrigation requirements, makes them an excellent choice for vertical arrangements.

-Living walls are one of the hot trends in gardening for 2016.
+Living walls have been one of the hot trends in interior design for the last couple of years.
 Succulent plants play a major role as the common pick for such designs.
-It’s fairly suitable for both large surface arrangements, and single, minimalist designs.
+It’s suitable for large surface arrangements and single, minimalist designs.

 Here some quick tips on caring for your succulent plants.
 If you’re just starting with gardening, we suggest a more thorough growing guide by Succulents and Sunshine.